wallberg/blog/_drafts/review-evolution-20.md

 - [Whales in the past had feet](https://en.wikipedia.org/wiki/Archaeoceti); modern whales are descendents of those ancestors and [some retain vestiges of legs and feet](https://en.wikipedia.org/wiki/Whale#Locomotion), "disconnected from the rest of its skeleton and suspended in the flesh".

-- [Blind mole rats](https://en.wikipedia.org/wiki/Spalax)] have fully formed eyes which are completely covered by skin, an adaptation for their life underground.
+- [Blind mole rats](https://en.wikipedia.org/wiki/Spalax) have fully formed eyes which are completely covered by skin, an adaptation for their life underground.
 They have eyes because they descended from animals which used those eyes.

-- Humans are primates because they contain common [pseudogenes](https://en.wikipedia.org/wiki/Pseudogene)] (nonfunctional segments of DNA) found nowhere else in the animal kingdom.
+- Humans are primates because they contain common [pseudogenes](https://en.wikipedia.org/wiki/Pseudogene) (nonfunctional segments of DNA) found nowhere else in the animal kingdom.
 Why would someone independently designing these species introduce the same nonfunctioning DNA code into both of them and nowhere else?
 Not proof of common ancestry, but strong evidence.

 > As I continued to research this, it became clear to me that evolution most definitely appeared to have happened. *But How?* I started hunting through a pile of research from the 1950s to today.
 I resolved to find some kind of mechanism that would explain it all. {% cite marshallEvolutionBreakingDeadlock2015 -l 20 %}

+### Information Theory

+The author argues that DNA is a code, just as in traditional information theory as layed out by Claude Shannon, [involving transmission, processing, extraction, and utilization of information](https://en.wikipedia.org/wiki/Information_theory):

+- The code is written in the alphabet of DNA nucleotides (A, C, G, or T)

+- The alphabet is used to create words composed of three nucleotides, called codons

+- Each codon is an instruction to build one amino acid from specific elements

+- Genes are sequences of codons which specify assemblies of proteins

+- "Combinations of genes form an interdependent complex of instructions and a matrix of code elements, packed into chromosomes {% cite marshallEvolutionBreakingDeadlock2015 -l 45 %}

+> DNA, like many human-made codes, also has reduncancy, error correction, checksums, linguistic structure, and codes layered inside of codes {% cite marshallEvolutionBreakingDeadlock2015 -l 39 %}.

 ### Randomness

+Nevertheless the author makes a good case that random mutation is neither the only nor even the primary mechanism of evolutionary change.
+Mutations do occur, but most random mutations would only

 > Darwin himself didn't strongly evangelize his belief that the variations, or the mutations, were random.
 Randomness didn't become dogma until the 20th century.
 Darwin didn't know where the variations came from.
 He didn't know about genetics and he didn't know anything about cells or DNA. \[...]
 For simplicity, in this book I will normally refer to Neo-Darwinism and the Modern Synthesis as Darwinism.
 Here, the use of Darwinism emphasizes assumptions of randomness. {% cite marshallEvolutionBreakingDeadlock2015 -l 37 %}.

+I found the author's practice of "normally", but not always, referring to *Neo-Darwinism* as *Darwinism* to be confusing, because it became difficult to distinguish when he is referring to *random mutation* versus *natural selection*.
+In addition, the term *Neo-Darwinism* itself may not be as strongly tied to randomness as the author suggests [^neodarwinism].

 ### Adaptive Variation